 What is Task Manager?

 You must be very familiar with the Task Manager as you use a desktop, laptop, or MacBook.
-If not, no worries, let us tell you what the Task Manager really is.
+If not, no worries, let us tell you what the Task Manager is.
 Task Manager, as the word implies, is an interface or a tool for managing tasks of the computer.

 It is a built-in software program in an operating system that becomes available just after the installation of that operating system on your PC.